rweldzius/PSC4175_SUM2025/README.md

 The final grade is calculated as a weighted average of these components with the following weights:

-  * **Problem sets**: 4 in total, 19 points each (total of 76 points).
-There will be two extra credit points available on each problem set.
+  * **Problem sets**: 4 in total, total of 76 points available across all four.
+There will be a total of eight extra credit points available across the four problem sets.

   * **Homeworks**: There are 14 homeworks over the four weeks of class.
 Each will be worth 2 points, but only 12 will be graded (total 24 points).
 Thus, you can either miss two homeworks (two freebies) or you can use these two extra homeworks as extra credit.